AIARE Avalanche Level 1 Course

 IMG strives to maximize our learning time in the field.
 We'll begin each field day at IMG's headquarters in Ashford, WA, then travel to the Paradise area on the south side of Mt Rainier for our field sessions.
 NOTE: Specific meetup locations and times will be disseminated in pre-course contact.

 Lowest Instructor to Student Ratio

 IMG has always focused on providing the best experience and learning environment for its students.
 Our avalanche courses will be taught at a 1:5 Instructor to Student ratio.
-Such a low ratio allows more instructor-student interaction, allows more opportunities for students to lead group environment, and allows a more tailored educational experience.
+Such a low ratio allows more instructor-student interaction, allows more opportunities for students to lead in a group environment, and provide a more personalized educational experience.